Brick polytopes, lattice quotients, and Hopf algebras: Algebra of acyclic twists

 \subsection{$k$-twistiform algebras}

-In this section, we extend the notion of dendriform algebras to $k$-twistiform algebras.
+\enlargethispage{.3cm} In this section, we extend the notion of dendriform algebras to $k$-twistiform algebras.
 Dendriform algebras were introduced by J.-L.~Loday in~\cite[Chap.~5]{Loday-dialgebras}.
 In a dendriform algebra, the product~$\product$ is decomposed into two partial products~$\op{l}$ and~$\op{r}$ satisfying:

-In our context, we will still decompose the product of~$\FQSym$ (and of~$\Twist$) into partial products, but we will use~$2^k$ partial products satisfying~$3^k$ relations.
+In our context, we will decompose the product of~$\FQSym$ (and of~$\Twist$) into~$2^k$ partial products satisfying~$3^k$ associativity relations (for the presentation, it is more convenient to use $3^k$ operations corresponding to all partial sums of the $2^k$ partial products).
 In this paper, we just give the definition and observe that the algebras~$\FQSym$ and~$\Twist$ are naturally endowed with a $k$-twistiform structure, as they motivated the definition.
 A detailed study of combinatorial and algebraic properties of $k$-twistiform algebras and operads is in progress in a joint work with F.~Hivert~\cite{HivertPilaud}.

 We need to fix some natural notations on words.
 We denote by~$|W|$ the length of a word~$W$.
 For a subset~$P$ of positions in~$W$ and a subset~$L$ of letters of~$W$, we denote by~$W_P$ the subword of~$W$ consisting only of the letters at positions in~$P$ and by~$W^L$ the subword of~$W$ consisting only of the letters which belong to~$L$.